 Tips

-• Treat AI suggestions as a starting point, not a definitive solution.
+• Treat AI suggestions as starting points, not final answers.

 Understanding AI’s Processing Limits

-Most AI models, including Copilot and ChatGPT, can process hundreds of lines of code per request but struggle with extremely large files or multi-file projects.
+AI tools can handle hundreds of lines of code but struggle with large files or multi-file projects.

-• ChatGPT (text-based): Can review up to 300–500 lines of code per interaction but may struggle with complex requests.
+• ChatGPT: Can review 300–500 lines per interaction but may falter with complex logic.